pdmosses/sdf/docs/org.metaborg.meta.lang.template/index.md

 SDF3 was originally called "The Template Language".

-This example demonstrates generation of a hyperlinked twin from a _bootstrapped_ meta-language definition: the syntax of SDF3 is defined in SDF3 itself.

 ## Syntax

 [TemplateLang.sdf3](syntax/TemplateLang.sdf3.md)

+The syntax of SDF3 is defined in SDF3 itself.

+This example demonstrates generation of a hyperlinked twin from a _bootstrapped_ meta-language definition.

 [Spoofax]: https://spoofax.dev
 [SDF3]: https://spoofax.dev/references/sdf3